kodjoP/Python_Projects/README.md

 # <ins>Python Projects</ins>

-The following are all the python projects in this repository along with the process that was used to analyze their respective datasets
+The following are all the python projects in this repository along with the process that was used to analyze their respective datasets in Jupyter Notebooks

 ## <ins>Screen Time Analysys</ins>